address Keep in mind pSAR has to be used with other tools…it is not always a

 direction are they pointing?

-investigate this site When ADX is rising, then you have a
+go now When ADX is rising, then you have a

 TRENDING market…in this environment, pSAR is going to be way more

 accurate at moving you in and out on a timely basis.